-Gestational diabetes: women who have a normal weight are at a lower risk for developing a condition known as gestational diabetes.
+Gestational diabetes: Women who have a normal weight are at a lower risk for developing a condition known as gestational diabetes.
 However, if you are obese while you are pregnant, you are much more likely to develop this condition.
-In some cases, the diabetes will clear up after you give birth.
+In some cases, diabetes will clear up after you give birth.
 On the other hand, the condition may continue- and you may pass it on to your baby.

 Preeclampsia: obese women who are pregnant are at a much greater risk for developing a condition known as preeclampsia.
-This is a condition that is characterized by high blood pressure and signs of damaged kidneys or other vital organ system.
+This is a condition that is characterized by high blood pressure and signs of damaged kidneys or other vital organ systems.

 Infections: women who are obese while they are pregnant are at a much greater risk for developing urinary tract infections, or UTIs.
 In addition, obesity while pregnant will increase your risk for developing a postpartum infection- whether you have a C-section or give birth vaginally.

 Overdue pregnancy: women who are obese are at a much greater risk of carrying their baby beyond their expected due date.
 Women of normal weight are much more likely to deliver on time- or even just a little early.

 Problems during labor: women who are obese while pregnant are at a much greater risk for having to be induced than women who are of normal weight.
 In addition, obesity can have an effect on pain medication- keeping it from working properly.

 C-Section: if you are obese, you are much more likely to be required to have an emergency or elective C-section.